 Why?

-Well, people tell me they will raid their retirement accounts if faced with a disability.
-That don’t understand the financial consequences.
+Right.
+People tell me they will raid their retirement accounts if faced with a disability.
+They say it so nonchalantly as they don’t understand the financial consequences.

 Doing so will have a huge, negative impact.
 Let’s illustrate that next.